Sk70249/Book-Library/README.md

  ## How to use -
  ### 1. Clone the repository to clone:-

-Clone the repository using HTTPS, under "Clone with HTTPS", click .
+a) Clone the repository using HTTPS, under "Clone with HTTPS", click .
 To clone the repository using an SSH key, including a certificate issued by your organization's SSH certificate authority, click Use    SSH, then click .

-Clone URL button.
+b) Clone URL button.

-Open Git Bash
+c) Open Git Bash

-Change the current working directory to the location where you want the cloned directory to be made.
+d) Change the current working directory to the location where you want the cloned directory to be made.

-#### Type git clone, and then paste the URL you copied in Step 2.
+#### Type git clone, and then paste the URL you copied.
     $ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY

 #### Press Enter.
 Your local clone will be created.
 #### Now, Run app.py in your PC.

 ### 2. After this you open https://sqliteonline.com/ on your Web Browser